marcusoftnet/marcusoftnet.github.io/_posts/2013-01-15-on-constraints.md

 When I went to university, we had a course in object oriented programming.
 It was basically a 4 week hand-in programming task: we were to create a game and got the requirements the first day.
 As we went out of the room, where the professor gave us the requirements he called out: "Oh that's right.
 I almost forgot: I will be changing some foundational part of the requirement after 2 weeks.
 Now go."

 So we now had a **constraint:** we knew that something was about to change, but now what.
 We had to handle that constraint in some way.
-Every line of code we wrote was scrutinized and challenged for replaceability (which is the [trademark of good agile architectures](http://video.javazone.no/talk/49367318) by the way).
+Every line of code we wrote was scrutinized and challenged for replace-ability (which is the [trademark of good agile architectures](http://video.javazone.no/talk/49367318) by the way).

 ### Time boxes and WIP Limits